Mount Hood: Hiking

-The Mount Hood forest is home to approximately 1,000 mi of trails.
-The Coopers Spur trail leads to 8,510 ft in elevation, the highest reachable point one can gain on the mountain without requiring mountaineering gear.
+Mt.
+Hood National Forest is home to approximately 1,000 mi of trails.
+Cooper Spur Trail leads to 8,510 ft in elevation, the highest reachable point one can gain on the mountain without requiring mountaineering gear.

 The Timberline Trail, which circumnavigates the entire mountain and rises as high as 7,300 ft, was built in the 1930s by the Civilian Conservation Corps.
 Typically, the 40.7 mi hike is snow-free from late July until the autumn snows begin.
 The trail includes over 10,000 ft of elevation gain and loss and can vary in distance year to year depending on river crossings.
 There are many access points, the shortest being a small walk from the Timberline Lodge.
 A portion of the Pacific Crest Trail is coincident with the Timberline Trail on the west side of Mount Hood.

 The predecessor of the Pacific Crest Trail was the Oregon Skyline Trail, established in 1920, which connected Mount Hood to Crater Lake.

 Climbing

 Mount Hood is Oregon's highest point and a prominent landmark visible up to 100 mi away.
 About 10,000 people attempt to climb Mount Hood each year.
 It has convenient access, though it presents some technical climbing challenges.
 There are no trails to the summit, with even the "easier" southside climbing route constituting a technical climb with crevasses, falling rocks, and often inclement weather.
 Ropes, ice axes, crampons and other technical mountaineering gear are necessary.
 Peak climbing season is generally from April to mid-June.

 There are six main routes to approach the mountain, with about 30 total variations for summiting.
-The climbs range in difficulty from class 2 to class 5.9+ (for Acrophobia).
+The climbs range in difficulty from class 2 to class 5.9+ (for Arachnophobia).
 The most popular route, dubbed the south route, begins at Timberline Lodge and proceeds up Palmer Glacier to Crater Rock, the large prominence at the head of the glacier.
 The route goes east around Crater Rock and crosses the Coalman Glacier on the Hogsback, a ridge spanning from Crater Rock to the approach to the summit.
 The Hogsback terminates at a bergschrund where the Coalman Glacier separates from the summit rock headwall.
 The route continues to the Pearly Gates, a gap in the summit rock formation, then right onto the summit plateau and the summit proper.

 Technical ice axes, fall protection, and experience are now recommended in order to attempt the left chute variation or Pearly Gates ice chute.
 The Forest Service recommends several other route options due to these changes in conditions (e.g. "Old Chute," West Crater Rim, etc.).